How to Create and Apply a Network Access Rule

 9

-The IP the rule allows or restricts access to.
+The IP rule allows or restricts access.
 You may specify a range of IP addresses with CIDR notation.
-You may specify multiple IPs or CIDR ranges with a comma separated list.
+You may also denote multiple IPs or CIDR ranges with a comma-separated list.

 Scope